Gamified-Learning-Environment/Quiz-Generation-FYP/README.md

-# FYP - Results Tracking Repository
+# FYP - Quiz Generation Repository
 This is the repository for handling the quiz generation within my Gamified Learning Environment.
 Quizzes will be crated using pre-built datasets and/or generative AI, adapting to a student’s particular needs based on user inputs such as topic and difficulty level.
 This will largely be the backend of the system.

 ### Contains: